eepgwde/appium-boilerplate/README.md

 annotate which hashcode/signature is for which screen.

 Once you know what page you are on, you can add selector methods to obtain the elements.

-## Done

-Actions0 to browser.actions0(string)

-signatures, page dump and image dump : NewPage.getSignature() and browser.getSignature()

-Useful techniques.
-ConsentPage.waitForConsent() uses a wait for displayed in a try-except.
-It then collects the clickables and clicks the last but one.

-Scrolling. browser.scroll0(upward: boolean = true, band: number =
-40).
-This moves the screen upward, so appears to scroll down.
-Band is 40% of the screen about the middle.

-XSLT.
-Clicking - find where clickable is true.
-Descend and log the TextView[@text].
-Map the text to indices. clicks.xslt.

-iOS selectors

-## To Do

-Android clickables, trying to find associated text or content-desc or other descriptive field.

-Back is not active for Menu, but centre screen away from menu does the same.
-This should be a perform actions called clickAway() outside of the frame.

 # appium-boilerplate